Manuka Honey For Skin: Buzzworthy Beauty Benefits You Need To Know

 Promotes Wound Healing

 The wound-healing properties of manuka honey come from its ability to attract fibroblasts.
 These fibroblast cells are necessary for healthy tissue regeneration.
 If you regularly struggle with cystic acne, eczema, or contact dermatitis, you may have bouts of skin wounds on your face and arms.
-Manuka honey will help speed up the wound-healing process.
+It will help treat wounds and speed up the wound-healing process.

 Fades The Appearance Of Scars

-The main focus of manuka honey is typically the presence of methylglyoxal, but let's not forget - just like all raw honey, manuka honey also contains hydrogen peroxide.
-This works as an antibacterial, but it also has mild lightening properties - meaning that manuka honey can help fade acne scars and alleviate hyperpigmentation!
+The main focus of manuka honey is typically the presence of methylglyoxal, but let's not forget - just like all raw honey, it also contains hydrogen peroxide.
+This works as an antibacterial, but it also has mild lightening properties - meaning that it can help fade acne scars and alleviate hyperpigmentation!

 Powerful Humectant

-Manuka honey is deeply nourishing and hydrating to the skin due to its amino acids and sugar component.
+Due to its amino acids and sugar component, manuka honey is deeply nourishing and hydrating to the skin.
 Besides these moisturizing properties, it also operates as a natural humectant.
 Humectants pull water from the air down into the skin.
-This makes them hydrating in two ways - using their own moisture and pulling moisture from other sources!
-People who struggle with dry skin will see a difference if they incorporate manuka honey into their skincare routine!
+This makes them hydrating in two ways—using their own moisture and pulling moisture from other sources!
+People who struggle with dry skin will see a difference if they incorporate it into their skincare routine!

 Softens Skin

 Not only is manuka honey a humectant, but it is also an emollient.
-The emollient properties in manuka honey mean that it can help fill in the spaces between skin cells with restorative lipids.
-This leads to a solid skin barrier and smooth skin!
+Its emollient properties mean that it can help fill in the spaces between skin cells with restorative lipids, leading to a solid skin barrier and smooth skin!

 Rich In Antioxidant Properties

-Manuka honey contains polyphenols, which are a very effective antioxidant!
-Antioxidants work to fight against free radical molecules in your body, which damage existing cellular structures.
+Manuka honey contains polyphenols, which are very effective antioxidants!
+Antioxidants fight against free radical molecules in your body, which damage existing cellular structures.
 One of the benefits of manuka honey is that, because of this polyphenol, it can reduce the appearance of aging, repair skin cells, and help firm up fine lines.

 Various skin conditions, like eczema, psoriasis, and rosacea, often involve inflammation.
-Fortunately, manuka honey contains anti-inflammatory compounds that effectively alleviate redness, swelling, and discomfort related to these skin conditions.
+Fortunately, it contains anti-inflammatory compounds that effectively alleviate redness, swelling, and discomfort related to these skin conditions.

 Natural Exfoliant